Wendy0756/wendytian.github.io/index.md

 title: Home
 ---

-# {{ site.title }}
+# Wendy Tian
-_Data science, ML, and MLOps projects_
+_Data science, ML, and Tax Automation projects_

 <p style="margin-top:0.75rem;">I am a growing data scientist graduating from UC Berkeley in December 2025.
-My interest lies in implementing the agentic model framework in tax automation and retrieval based tax research engine.</p>
+My interest lies in implementing the agentic model framework in tax automation and the retrieval-based research engine in specialized topics.</p>

 <a id="projects"></a>
 ## Projects